jhusain/es6generatorproposal/README.md

 __In the overwhelming majority of use cases, developers should not need to interact directly with the Iterator API.__

 As libraries like Underscore demonstrate, most generator use cases can be accommodated with a small set of well-designed combinator functions.
-Instead of focusing on (over)simplifying the Iterator API, we should __ensure that it easy to build generator pipelines by chaining combinators .__ If we do this, we an add the necessary semantics to Iterators, secure in the knowledge that the additional complexity will rarely be exposed.
+Instead of focusing on (over)simplifying the Iterator API, we should instead __enable generator pipelines to be built by chaining combinators .__ If we do this, we an add the necessary semantics to Iterators, secure in the knowledge that the additional complexity will rarely be exposed.
 In short...

 __...we should not be focused on making the Iterator easy to use.
 We should be focused on making the Iterator _invisible_ to the vast majority of developers.__